Egellay History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Egellay was first found in Cheshire at Edgerley, a civil parish and township in the parish of Alford, union of Great Boughton, Lower division of the hundred of Broxton.
 The first record of the surname was found in the year 1189 when Albert de Edgerdle held estates in that shire.

 Early History of the Egellay family

-Another 179 words (13 lines of text) covering the years 1455 and 1487 are included under the topic Early Egellay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Egellay research.
+Another 90 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Egellay History in all our PDF Extended History products and printed products wherever possible.

 Egellay Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Egellay include Edgerley, Edgelly, Edgely, Egerley, Egelly, Egely, Edgeley, Hedgely, Hedgerly and many more.

 Early Notables of the Egellay family (pre 1700)